diyaachar/testrepo/README.md

 # testrepo
-A repo to test our python code..
+A repo to test our python code.